jot-s-bindra/baljeet/README.md

 The evaluation code was released, please refer to `eval_testset.py` for more details.

 Notice that the 3D shape are downscaled by a factor of 0.57 to generate rendering.
 As result, all the numbers shown in experiments used 0.57xRaw Shape for evaluation.
 This scale may be related to the render proccess, we used the rendering data from 3DR2N2 paper, and this scale was there since then for reason that we don't know.

-# Statement
-This software is for research purpose only. </br>
-Please contact us for the licence of commercial purposes.
-All rights are preserved.

-# Contact
-Nanyang Wang (nywang16 AT fudan.edu.cn)

-Yinda Zhang (yindaz AT cs.princeton.edu)

-Zhuwen Li (lzhuwen AT gmail.com)

-Yanwei Fu (yanweifu AT fudan.edu.cn)

-Yu-Gang Jiang (ygj AT fudan.edu.cn)

-# License
-Apache License version 2.0